 The Cohns reunited in New York on October 30th, 1938.
 On November 9th, a wave of anti-Jewish violence referred to as Kristallnacht took place throughout Nazi Germany.
 In response, President Roosevelt used his executive authority to extend the visas of all Germans traveling in the United States on temporary visas.
 The Cohns were allowed to stay in the United States.

 Just a month after his 18th birthday in 1943, Frank was drafted into the US Army to fight in World War II.
 During Basic Training at Fort Benning, Georgia, he was sworn in as a US citizen and assigned to the 87th Infantry Division.
-Frank was then detached and sent as an Infantry Replacement to England and hence to France where he disembarked on Omaha Beach, a few months after the June 1944 D-Day invasion.
-He then was sent to Belgium, but while there the Army discovered that he spoke German.
-He was sent to Le Vésinet, France for a two-week military intelligence course.
-Frank served during the Battle of the Bulge and later in the Rhineland and Central Europe campaigns as a member of a six-men Interrogator Prisoner of War Team, attached to an Intelligence unit named T-Force, 12th Army Group.
-Their job was to asses the value of captured individuals and buildings related to government, Nazi party, industry and technology for use during the Allied-occupation and for the prosecution of war criminals.
-During the subsequent Allied occupation of Germany, Frank continued his intelligence work.
+Frank was sent as an Infantry Replacement to England.
+In France, he disembarked on Omaha Beach a few months after the June 1944 D-Day invasion.
+He then was sent to Belgium, and while there the Army discovered that he spoke German.
+They sent him to Le Vésinet, France for a two-week military intelligence course.
+Frank served during the Battle of the Bulge and later in the Rhineland and Central Europe campaigns as a member of a six-man Interrogator Prisoner of War Team, attached to an Intelligence unit named T-Force, 12th Army Group.
+Their job was to assess the value of captured individuals and buildings related to government, Nazi party, industry and technology for use during the Allied-occupation and for the prosecution of war criminals.
 At one point, he was tasked with overseeing German Prisoners of War who were detailed to help pack and ship Nazi documents to the US, in support of future war crime prosecutions.

 While in Germany, Frank tried to find out the fates of his relatives who had remained behind.
-Eventually, he learned that 11 members of his extended family members, including his aunt Else Berdass Lichtenstein, were killed in the Holocaust.
+Eventually, he learned that 11 members of his extended family, including his aunt Else Berdass Lichtenstein, were killed in the Holocaust.

-After the war, Frank completed his undergraduate degree in Psychology and Education at the City College of New York and later obtained a Masters degree in Police Administration from Michigan State University.
-Frank continued to serve in the military for a total of 35 years, achieving the rank of colonel, before retiring from his role as Chief of Staff of the Military District of Washington.
-He married Pauline née Brimberg in 1948 and they have one daughter, Laura.
-Pauline died in 2021 after 72 years of a happy marriage.
+After the war, Frank completed his undergraduate degree in Psychology and Education at the City College of New York.
+He later obtained a Masters degree in Police Administration from Michigan State University.
+Frank continued to serve in the military for a total of 35 years, achieving the rank of colonel before retiring as Chief of Staff of the Military District of Washington.
+He married Pauline Brimberg in 1948.
+They have one daughter, Laura.
+Pauline died in 2021 after 72 years of marriage.
 Frank is a volunteer at the United States Holocaust Memorial Museum.